junxit/us-congress-bills-114/metadata.md

 - 2016-02-01 — Introduced in House
 - 2016-02-01 — Introduced in House
 - 2016-02-01 — Referred to the House Committee on Energy and Commerce.
+- 2016-02-05 — Referred to the Subcommittee on Energy and Power.
+- 2016-02-24 — Committee Consideration and Mark-up Session Held.
+- 2016-02-25 — Committee Consideration and Mark-up Session Held.
+- 2016-02-25 — Ordered to be Reported by Unanimous Consent.
+- 2016-03-14 — Considered under suspension of the rules. (consideration: CR H1311-1312)
+- 2016-03-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4412.
+- 2016-03-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-14 — Mr. Whitfield moved to suspend the rules and pass the bill.
+- 2016-03-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1311)
+- 2016-03-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1311)